Your information and data protection

 - Set up your account and for administration related to your use of the Website

-- Send you any information via your business email address that you provide, such as updates on the status and progress of any Procurement Projects you have created.
-You may also receive updates on new informative content that we publish on the Website that may be of interest to the education sector
+- Send you any information via your business email address that you provide, such as updates on the status and progress of any Procurement Projects you are involved with or relevant messages received.
+You may also receive updates on new informative content with regard to the Website that may be of interest to the education sector

 - Deal with any request for help or answer your queries and support generally